 The first thing I would advise doing is to sit down and have a think about what you think is manageable, what channel you think can best showcase your brand, and what your business goals are from this type of marketing.

-It would be naïve to think that social media involves a couple of posts here and there with a picture of the product your selling, and even more naïve to think that a good social media following and engagement doesn’t take time.
-However when used to it’s maximum capability it can open up an array of new paths that your business can venture down.
+It would be naïve to think that social media involves a couple of posts here and there with a picture of the product you’re selling, and even more naïve to think that a good social media following and engagement doesn’t take time.
+However when used to its maximum capability it can open up an array of new paths that your business can venture down.

 Firstly, you have to decide how much money and time you’re willing to put behind your social media campaigns.
 This will most definitely change which of the social media platforms will work for you.
 I would also advise to do this on a 3 monthly time basis.
 Month-by-month (especially when first starting up on social media) is going to be extremely difficult to analyse your performance as it does take time to see results.
 Knowing what your budget is will allow you to choose the right channels in which to best advertise your business.

-Second you need to research where your customers are already present.
-There’s no point putting time and money into a channel that’s essentially empty.
-Nowadays most social media users will have had some interaction with the main contenders of social however this is not to say that they are all using them, and certainly doesn’t mean that they are all using them for business (there’s a difference.)
-Facebook is the most popular channel with over 1.94 billion active users, so it is likely that you will find a large group on here, however for companies involved in B2B, LinkedIn, with over 106 million monthly active users, may be a much better grounding place for your marketing.
+However this is not to say that they are all using them, and certainly doesn’t mean that they are all using them for business (there’s a difference).
+Facebook is one of the most popular channels, so it is likely that you will find a large group on there.
+However, for companies involved in B2B, LinkedIn, may be a much better grounding place for your marketing.

 Although that may seem like a lot to take in, with extensive research at the offset, it should be rather simple to grasp where your customers are and which social platforms to be on.
 Failing that, you can always find help in a professional!
 Now you’ve decided where to base your marketing, you need to decide on your content… Look out for more blogs to follow on some super tips for great content!